3Siri/Country_Capital_Quiz/README.md

 #### First, we have to start up Django's development server.
 **`python manage.py runserver`**

+### URLs & Models

+We have two major resources like countrylist (to get the country list from the given REST API) , and check-capital/ to validate the given capital with API values.
+Hence we will use the following URLS - /check-capital/ is the checking the capital and /countrylist/ collections of country elements, respectively.

 #### Only authenticated users can use the API services, for that reason if we try this:
 **http://127.0.0.1:8000/countrylist/**